jdarpinian/LibOVR/README.md

-This repo contains the source code from the Oculus SDK at the top level, and the rest of the SDK (Linux version, not required for compilation) in a submodule.
+This repo contains the unmodified source code for LibOVR from the Oculus SDK, and all of the rest of the SDK (not required for compilation) as a submodule.
+The code is licensed under the Oculus VR, Inc. Software Development Kit License Agreement as found in LICENSE.md.